-An unpopulated-header JP1, labeled FAN, is available in the event a fan is needed for high performance designs.
-This header provides two ground connections and one connection to the Vin voltage, which is 12V by default (VIN).
-PicoZed 7015/7030 also provides a resistor option for a 3.3V fan via JT3.
-Thermal adhesive tape should be used to attach the chosen sink and/or fan sink to the Zynq device.
+An unpopulated-header JP1, labelled FAN, is available in the event a fan is needed for high performance designs.
+This header provides two ground connections and one connection to the VIN voltage.
+PicoZed also provides a resistor option for a 3.3V fan via JT3.
+Two mounting holes (MTG[3:4]) near the Zynq device are provided where an active or passive heat sink might be secured.